How State Revolving Funds Work for Water Tech Vendors

 Federal environmental review and procurement rules.
 SRF projects pull in a layer of NEPA-equivalent state review, competitive procurement requirements, and Build America Buy America (BABA) compliance.
 Sole-source procurements that work fine in a rate-funded project often will not survive an SRF audit.
 Vendors whose preferred sales motion is a no-bid pilot need to plan a path to an open procurement before the funding hits.

 None of this is impossible.
-All of it is information you want before, not after, your champion at the utility starts drafting an IUP submission.
+All of it is information you want before your champion at the utility starts drafting an IUP submission.

 Three moves for vendors